Giorgio Cavazzano

-Giorgio Cavazzano (/it/; born 19 October 1947) is an Italian cartoonist, and one of the most famous Disney comics artists in the world.
+Giorgio Cavazzano (/it/; born 19 October 1947) is an Italian cartoonist and one of the most famous Disney comics artists in the world.

 Biography

-Giorgio Cavazzano was born 19 October 1947 in Venice, Italy.
+Giorgio Cavazzano was born on 19 October 1947 in Venice, Italy.
 At the age of twelve, Cavazzano started to work with his cousin, the cartoonist Luciano Capitanio, helping him ink comics for the publishers Mondadori and Dardo, as well as a comic story published in the magazine Voci d’Oltremare.
 Still a teenager, he started his apprenticeship with the renowned Italian cartoonist Romano Scarpa, and at the age of 15, from issue #70 of Topolino (December 1962) ‑ he was Scarpa's personal inker.

 Cavazzano made his debut as a cartoonist in 1967 with the story "Paperino e il singhiozzo a martello", while his first script was on "Zio Paperone e il cambio della guardia", in 1985.

 At the beginning of his career, his style was affected by Romano Scarpa's style and the prevailing tradition of comic drawing of Carl Barks.
 Later, Cavazzano developed his own distinctive style, which marks a watershed between the traditional and the modern way of drawing Disney ducks and mice.

 In his career, he has co-created numerous characters, including Queen Reginella, Humphrey Gokart, O.K.
 Quack, Pandy Pap (Italian name), and the most recent one, Brick Boulder.
 In 1981, he started drawing Disney stories for the French weekly magazine Le Journal de Mickey and covers for the magazines Mickey Parade and Super Picsou Géant.
 Since 1994, Cavazzano has been drawing covers and stories for the Scandinavian publisher Egmont, including the 2003 The Saga of Dragon Lords.